COA - Elizabeth City

 Expected Work Hours

-- A Bachelor's degree from a regionally accredited college or university with major course work in business.
+- Master's degree in Mathematics from a regionally accredited college or university.

 **Open until filled**